There won’t be progress without research!

-The non-interventional studies include for example the observation of a patient group over a long period of time or case studies in one particular patients case will be described.
+The non-interventional studies include, for example, the observation of a patient group over a long period of time, or case studies about one particular patient’s case will be described.

 An overview of international clinical trials can be found here:

-Each study has certain inclusion criteria the volunteer has to prove and some clearly defined exclusion criteria.
-If you fulfill all necessary inclusion criteria you can apply for the study.
+Each study has certain inclusion criteria the volunteer has to meet, and some clearly defined exclusion criteria.
+If you fulfill all necessary criteria, you can apply for the study.
 The study investigator will then decide whether you will be allowed to participate or not.

 Before you opt for a study it is very important that you know those studies are not designed to personally help you and your specific problem.
 You cannot expect any immediate benefit for yourself.
-Studies are designed to help a large group of people in the future (of which you are one of them) and make a difference for everyone but they are not designed to offer the participants free health care or testing.
+Studies are designed to help a large group of people in the future (you are one of them) and make a difference for everyone, but they are not designed to offer the participants free health care or testing.
 Nevertheless, often you will have some benefits.
-But it should not be and must not be expected.
+But it should not and must not be expected.

 You also should know that certain studies might have side effects.
-If you are not sure about whether to participate or not please talk to a doctor that you trust.
+If you are not sure about whether to participate or not, please talk to a doctor you trust.

 Travel expenses for studies are often paid by the investigator, sometimes there even is a small salary for participating.
 However, this depends on the study and has to be requested individually.

-Every participation is voluntary and can be withdrawn at every time.
+Every participation is voluntary and can be withdrawn at any time.

 Before every study you have to give your written consent.
 You will be informed about the study process and about all possible side effects before you sign the paperwork.